AlfaDave/Hope/README.md

  GDTV GameJam Game
 David G

-All content inclosed in this GDTV-GameJam folder is CC BY-NC-ND.
+All content is CC BY-NC-ND.